 Works that are going straight to recorded release without live concert premieres are not registered as classical.
 Please register instrumental CD tracks as non-classical by selecting “all other genres” at the beginning of the registration process.

 At BMI, you need not affiliate a publishing entity in order to receive publishing shares, as we pay all royalties (writer and publisher) to the composer on any self-published works.
 If you prefer to receive your composer and publisher royalty streams separately, you may affiliate your publishing company by completing the BMI Publisher Application Form.
-Please note that while composer affiliation is free, there is a one-time fee to affiliate a publishing company with BMI.
+There is a one-time fee of $175 to affiliate an individual publisher, $250 as publishing company that is a corporation (including sole stockholder corporations) or LLC and $500 for a partnership.

 Music written in service to a film or television show is not registered as classical at BMI, regardless of instrumentation or how the music sounds.
 BMI will pay the cues based on the cue sheet we receive from the production company.
 Please don’t register film or TV cues to your catalog.

 Yes.
 Although BMI doesn’t license theatrical or dramatic musical presentations, we do pay for radio broadcast of operas, operettas and musicals, as well as excerpts from dramatic works, and those presentations that are unstaged concert versions.

 Text found on the internet without attribution to the author or a publication date is not necessarily in the public domain.
 Before you can register this work with BMI, you should contact the website’s administrator to determine the copyright holder.
 Written permission to use any copyrighted text is required before you can register the work with BMI.

 To add a movement to a work that already appears in your BMI catalog, please send an email to firstname.lastname@example.org with the updated duration of the full work.
 Please do not register the new movement separately.